nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 The purpose of the list.

-There are currently 3 possible purposes of a list in GP connect that will be represented by the following SNOMED codes.
+There are currently 3 possible purposes of a list in GP Connect that will be represented by the following SNOMED codes.
 1. Medications and medical devices - 933361000000108
 2. Allergies and adverse reactions - 886921000000105
 3. Resolved allergies - awaiting confirmation of this SNOMED code from the terminology team